cloudcreate-dk/essentials/types-jackson/README.md

 ```

 Alternatively you can use the `EssentialTypesJacksonModule.createObjectMapper()` static method that creates a new
-`ObjectMapper` with the `EssentialTypesJacksonModule` registered and with an opinionated default configuration.
+`ObjectMapper` with the `EssentialTypesJacksonModule` registered combined with an opinionated default configuration.

 It also supports registering additional Jackson modules:

 ```
-ObjectMapper objectMapper = EssentialTypesJacksonModule.createObjectMapper(new Jdk8Module(), new JavaTimeModule());
+ObjectMapper objectMapper = EssentialTypesJacksonModule.createObjectMapper(new EssentialsImmutableJacksonModule(), new Jdk8Module(), new JavaTimeModule());
 ```

 ### Jackson Map key deserialization
-Serialization of `SingleValueType`'s works automatically for `Map` key's and value's, but to deserialize a `Map` you need to specify a `KeyDeserializer`.
+Serialization of `SingleValueType`'s works automatically for `Map` key's and value's, but to deserialize a `Map` that has a Key of type `SingleValueType`, then you need to specify a `KeyDeserializer`.

 Luckily these are easy to create:
 ```